aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 # Introduction
 In Java, exceptions are a powerful tool designed to handle unexpected situations.
 However, using exceptions as a control flow mechanism is considered an antipattern due to performance costs, readability issues, and maintainability concerns.

-That said, exceptions are the right tool when dealing with business rule violations in a Spring Boot REST service.
+That said, exceptions are a right tool when dealing with business rule violations in a Spring Boot REST service.
 In this article, we’ll explore why using exceptions for control flow is bad practice and how you can properly use them in a Spring Boot application.

-# Why Using Exceptions for Control Flow Is an Antipattern
+# Why using exceptions for control flow is an antipattern

-### 1. Performance Overhead
+### 1. Performance overhead
    Java’s exception handling involves creating a stack trace and unwinding the call stack, making it much slower than using simple conditional statements.
 If exceptions are used frequently in regular program logic, this can hurt performance.

-### 2. Readability & Maintainability
+### 2. Readability and maintainability
    Using exceptions as control flow obscures intent, making it harder to understand what the code does.
 Developers expect exceptions to represent unexpected failures, not routine logic.

-### 3. Loss of Intent
+### 3. Loss of intent
 A well-written codebase should clearly express its intent, making it easy for other developers to understand without unexpected surprises.
 In this case, a simple conditional statement is often more straightforward and readable than using exceptions to control the flow.
 This aligns with the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), which advocates for minimizing unexpected behavior in code.

-# Bad Example: Using Exceptions for Control Flow
+# Bad example: Using exceptions for control flow

 Here’s an example of an incorrect use of exceptions to handle an expected scenario:
 ```java